HP to RPM Converter

 RPM

 Revolutions per minute, a measure of how fast a shaft rotates, not how much work it does.
+It is the value this converter outputs.

 Angular velocity